Arham-Iqbal/Remote-code-collaboration-tool/README.md

 - **Code Execution**: Execute code snippets and display the output instantly.
 - **User Management**: Join rooms using a unique Room ID and username.
 - **Member Notifications**: Get notified when users join or leave the room.
+- **Chat Feature**: Send and receive real-time messages within a room.
+- **Code Save**: Save the current code in the editor to download and revisit later.

 ## Technologies Used